AresValley/Artemis-DB/static/272/description.md

-Cospas-Sarsat downlink from polar-orbiting weather satellites.
 The International Cospas-Sarsat Programme is a satellite-aided search and rescue initiative.
+The system utilizes a network of satellites that provide coverage everywhere on Earth.
+Distress alerts are detected, located and forwarded to over 200 countries and territories at no cost to beacon owners or the receiving government agencies.

+This signal is from LEO (Low Earth Orbit) polar orbiting satellites - NOAA 15/18/19, METOP B, METEOR-M N2-2.
+Cospas-Sarsat also uses a MEOSAR segment used by satellites in higher orbits such as Galileo, and GEOSAR for geostationary satellites like ELEKTRO-L and GOES.